Romanchuk/angular-i18next/README.md

 Use `i18NextNamespacesGuard` in your routes to to load i18next namespace.

-Note: It is not neccesary to register lazy loading namespaces in global i18next options.
+Note: It is not necessary to register lazy loading namespaces in global i18next options.

 ```
 {